 KORG POLY800 / EX800 'POLYBEAST' MODS: £100

-We currently have a limited number of DIY kits available for these mods HERE
+DIY kits are available for these mods HERE

 The Korg Poly800 and its rackmount / tabletop cousin the EX800 are odd beasts.
 They came from that strange era of Korg synths where they couldn't seem to decide between analogue and digital, and so came up with a selection of hybrid synths that didn't seem to excel as either sound.
 On paper the Poly800 was a pretty well endowed machine but in reality it always sounded a little thin and never really fulfilled its potential, which is where we step in with our Polybeast mods!